metacpan/metacpan-cpan-extracted/distros/J/JavaScript-QuickJS/README.md

-    To counteract this loss of precision, add 0 to Perl’s numeric scalars (e.g., `print 0 + 1000000000000001.0`); this will encourage Perl to store numbers as integers when possible, which fixes the precision problem.
+    To counteract this loss of precision, add 0 to Perl’s numeric scalars (e.g., `print 0 + 1000000000000001.0`); this will encourage Perl to store numbers as integers when possible, which fixes this precision problem.

 - Long-double and quad-math perls may lose precision when converting numbers to/from JavaScript.
-To see if this affects your perl—which, if you’re unsure, it probably doesn’t—run `perl -V`, and see if the compile-time options mention long doubles or quad math.
+To see if this affects your perl—which, if you’re unsure, it probably doesn’t—run `perl -V`, and see if that perl’s compile-time options mention long doubles or quad math.

 # OS SUPPORT